Toni Stanger-McLaughlin, JD

 Chief Executive Officer (CEO)

 Toni Stanger-McLaughlin, J.D., a citizen of the Colville Confederated Tribes, serves as the Chief Executive Officer (CEO) of the Native American Agriculture Fund (NAAF).
 Mrs. Stanger-McLaughlin has compassionately worked in agriculture law and policy for many years.
-Before being named the CEO of NAAF, she served as the first NAAF Director of Programs where she assisted the development and delivery of millions of dollars of NAAF philanthropic investment in Tribal food systems.
+Before being named the CEO of NAAF, she served as the first NAAF Director of Programs, where she assisted in the development and delivery of millions of dollars of NAAF philanthropic investment in Tribal food systems.

-While in the Office of Tribal Relations, Toni working across multiple USDA agencies and offices as well as other federal departments to advance Tribal needs in agriculture, natural resources, land use and infrastructure development.
+While in the Office of Tribal Relations, Toni worked across multiple USDA agencies and offices as well as other federal departments to advance Tribal needs in agriculture, natural resources, land use, and infrastructure development.
 A key highlight in her time at USDA included leadership in a comprehensive analysis of the policies related to sacred sites for the U.S. Forest Service.
 Upon leaving USDA, Toni established a successful consulting business working directly with Tribes for five years.